Our Basic Policy on Internal Control Systems

 (1) The Company shall establish document management policy that govern retention and management of documents (including electronic media).
 The Company shall record information related to the Directors' execution of business in writing such as in minutes of shareholders' meetings, minutes of meetings of the Board of Directors, Ringi forms, and others, and shall retain and manage such documents in an appropriate manner in accordance with the document management policy.

 (2) All directors and auditors of the Company have the right to access any of the abovementioned documents at any time if necessary for the execution of their duties.

 - Rules and other related frameworks concerning management of risks of losses to the Group

 (1) The Company shall establish appropriate risk management systems in the Group.
 Important risk issues shall be submitted to deliberations, from a viewpoint of the Group, at the ESG Committee chaired by the President to formulate basic courses of action and consider and implement appropriate measures.

 (2) With regard to specific risk domains related to the Group's businesses, such as information management, environment, health, safety and disaster prevention, the Company shall formulate risk management systems by means of establishing rules, guidelines and manuals, and assigning personnel in charge of risk management in each of the Company and its subsidiaries.
-In addition, risk matters arising from performance of particular business operations in the Company or its subsidiaries shall be judged and handled appropriately, and important risk information shall be reported to the office of the CSR Committee at the Company according to prescribed procedures.
+In addition, risk matters arising from performance of particular business operations in the Company or its subsidiaries shall be judged and handled appropriately, and important risk information shall be reported to the office of the ESG Committee at the Company according to prescribed procedures.